How to Apply for the AAMC Fee Assistance Program

 Aid Award Letter, but only the portion of your financial aid awarded for living expenses (room and board, transportation, etc.) will be counted as income.
 Aid awarded for educational expenses (tuition, fees, and books) is excluded

-– Other documentation that may or may not be applicable to you: Alimony Document, Child Support Document, Financial Gift Letter, Foreign Income Letter, Social Security, etc. The AAMC keeps a full list of current documents.
+• Other documentation that may or may not be applicable to you: Alimony Document, Child Support Document, Financial Gift Letter, Foreign Income Letter, Social Security, etc. The AAMC keeps a full list of current documents needed to apply for the FAP.

 7. How Long Does It Take To Be Approved for AAMC Financial Assistance?

-After you submit your application and all your supporting documents for financial assistance, the application process can take up to 10 business days.
-Then you will either be approved, denied, or notified of missing documents.
+After you submit your application and supporting documents, the application process can take up to 10 business days.
+The AAMC will either approve, deny, or notify you of missing documents.
 If you’re denied, you can appeal the decision if you think this decision was made in error.

 8. Does Blueprint MCAT Prep Offer Financial Aid?